IrfanBaqui/apijam/Labs/Core/Lab 6 Traffic Management - Rate Limit APIs/README.md

 # Instructions

-Note: As you will have already completed Labs 1 - 4 and are familiar with how to setup API Products and Developer Apps, and how to use the test client to specify an API Key, detailed instructions for those steps will be omitted here.
+Note: As you will have already completed Labs 1 - 5 and are familiar with how to setup API Products and Developer Apps, and how to use the test client to specify an API Key, detailed instructions for those steps will be omitted here.
 Refer back to the previous labs if you need to see detailed instructions for those steps.

 * Login to Edge Management UI.

-* Open up the **Develop** tab of your Employees API that you've used in the previous labs.
+* Open up the **Develop** tab of your Litmos API that you've used in the previous labs.

 * In the proxy request pre-flow add a **Quota policy** directly after the *Verify API Key Policy* with the following configuration (note that in the below configuration ‘Verify-API-Key-1’ refers to the name of the Verify API Key policy that you had added.
 If you used a different name you will need to alter this in the configuration):